Catalina37/catalina.github.io/README.md

 #BarSeqTools:
 R package containing utility functions for barcode matching and visualisation

-#Instructions: documentation of the dependencies required to run BarSeqTools.

 #Bioneer V.50 characterisation: folder where all characterisation related files are found.
  #Browser: folder containing all the required files to visualise genes in the Browser.

+#Analysis_Acript: folder containing the instructions file documenting the R dependencies and the R script used to perfrom the charcterisation analysis.